MK38993/Metis-Project-2---Real-Estate-Market/README.md

-For this project, I constructed a Ridge Regression model in order to accurately predict New York City housing real-estate prices.
+For this project, I constructed a Linear Regression model in order to accurately predict New York City housing real-estate prices.

 Using a basic web-crawler, I scraped 9900 listings from [realtor.com](https://realtor.com"......") and trained my model from the data, which I then packaged into a function in order to predict real-estate prices.